Powerlevel9k/powerlevel9k/README.md

 	Because your terminal should be able to perform tasks asynchronously without external tools!

+## Intro (TL;DR)

+With `zsh-async` you can run multiple asynchonous jobs, enforce unique jobs (multiple instances of the same job will not run), flush all currently running jobs and create multiple workers (each with their own jobs).
+For each worker you can register a callback-function through which you will be notified about the job results (job name, return code, output and execution time).

 ## Overview

 `zsh-async` is a small library for running asynchornous tasks in zsh without